davrot/pytutorial/pytorch/cuda/README.md

 ## The goal

-Convince PyTorch and Nvidia's GPUs working together. **I assume you installed the PyTorch and/or TensorFlow version for CUDA. (see Python installation instructions on thsi site...)**
+Convince PyTorch and Nvidia's GPUs working together. **I assume you installed the PyTorch and/or TensorFlow version for CUDA. (see Python installation instructions on this site...)**

 Questions to [David Rotermund](mailto:davrot@uni-bremen.de)

-## Windows
+## Windows / Linux

 * Download and install [CUDA driver](https://developer.nvidia.com/cuda-downloads)
 * Download and install [cuDNN toolkit](https://developer.nvidia.com/rdp/cudnn-download) (you will need to create an account :-( )

+For Linux use a repo if possible.
+Windows and Linux require that you have install working graphic driver beforehand.
+At least that is what I believe is a requirement.

 ## Test the PyTorch